iWriteGigs

 D Equal amounts of NaCl crystals will dissolve in both water and methanol.

-E The NaCl crystals will dissolve readily in methanol but will not dissolve in water.
+E The NaCl crystals will NOT dissolve in either water or methanol.

 Question #18